-You can post fake reviews yourself, or hire someone else to do it.
-This practice is known as astroturfing, and it’s very dangerous not just to your reputation, but to your livelihood, as it has caught the attention of state attorney generals and other entities that can cause serious legal trouble and fines for those that engage in fake review writing.
+You can post fake positive reviews yourself, or hire someone else to do it.
+This practice is known as astroturfing, and it’s very dangerous to your reputation and your livelihood.
+False reviews have caught the attention of state attorneys general, meaning they can result in serious legal trouble and fines.
+If you have

 Creating hundreds of websites or accounts

 One of the most trusted and proven ways to improve your reputation is to register a domain, social accounts, and other online properties to build out your online presence.
 This is a great idea, but let’s face it: there’s a useful limit.

 This negative practice takes the good idea of developing an online presence and pushes it way too far.
 Developing hundreds of websites, numerous social accounts for the same service, and even buying or creating manufactured links to those websites and accounts is a dangerous game.

 Developing spam content